jasonkneen/ti-i18n/README.md

 ```
 ti-i18n extract
 ti i18n extract
 ```

 *ti-i18n* will be further developped to be a worthy hook, listen to the global flags like `--no-colors` and read any relevant defaults from the CLI config.

-### Extract strings
+### Extract
+As demonstrated by the test on the files in [test/source](https://github.com/FokkeZB/ti-i18n/tree/master/test/source), *ti-i18n* is able to extract any string id.
+Just don't use composed strings like `L('error_' + code);`.

-By default *ti-i18n* scans the `i18n` directory and uses all of them.
+By default *ti-i18n* scans the `i18n` directory for languages and reads and writes to all of them.
 You can choose a specific language by passing it as the first argument after the `extract` command.

-Add the `-a` or `--apply` option to append the new strings.
+Use the `-a` or `--apply` flag to actually append the missing strings to the files.
+In both cases, *ti-i18n* will display a table with the exact changes (to be) made.

 ```
+ti-i18n extract
+ti-i18n extract -a
+ti-i18n extract nl
 ti-i18n extract nl -a
 ```

-#### What does it extract?
-As demonstrated by the files in the [test/source](https://github.com/FokkeZB/ti-i18n/tree/master/test/source) directory, *ti-i18n* should be able to extract any string.
-Just don't use composed strings like:
+### Sync
+The sync command makes sure all languages have the same strings.
+If a file doesn't have a string present in one of the other languages, it will be appended to it.

+Use the `-a` or `--apply` flag to actually append the missing strings to the files.
+In both cases, *ti-i18n* will display a table with the exact changes (to be) made.

 ```
-L('error_' + code);
+ti-i18n sync
+ti-i18n sync -a
 ```

 ## Usage